The Developmental Core provides mentoring support for junior investigators who are interested in pursuing an HIV research career.

-4) Applicants must be early stage investigators or established investigators in non-HIV fields who have never received an R01 or R01-equivalent (R01, R23, R29, and R37) award in HIV/AIDS.
+4) Applicants must be new or early stage investigators or established investigators in non-HIV fields who have never received an R01 or R01-equivalent (R01, R23, R29, and R37) award in HIV/AIDS.
 Established investigators will only be considered if they are new to HIV research.

 5) UNC-CH-affiliated applicants may not use award funds to support faculty or post-doc salary, conference travel, or food/drinks.

 6) Investigators who have already received a UNC CFAR Developmental Award are unlikely to be funded a second time.
 Previous Awardees should contact the Developmental Core before submitting a new application.

 7) International applicants must be actively collaborating with at least one mentor who is faculty at UNC-CH or a UNC CFAR member at an affiliated institution (FHI 360, RTI) in the development of their application.
 This must be evident in the application itself, including appropriate letters of support.